-To get most out of your Melbourne to Sydney road trip follow the Tathra-Bermagui-Wallaga-Lake Drive instead of the highway.
-As a result, you will be able to see more remarkable seaside towns along the Sapphire Coast and can stop for a break next to one of the astonishing pristine beaches.
-For example, you can go for a swim in one of the awe-inspiring lagoons of the Mimosa Rocks National Park.
-Mogareeka, Cuttagee Beach, Michael Lerner Lookout and Camel Rock Surf Beach are just to name a few of the mesmerizing beaches and lookouts along the way.
-In addition, we recommend lunching at the small picnic area south of the Wallaga Lake bridge and virtually right in the middle of the lake.
+To get most out of your Melbourne to Sydney road trip follow the Tathra-Bermagui-Wallaga-Lake Drive instead of the main highway.
+As a result, you will be able to see more of the remarkable seaside towns along the Sapphire Coast.
+Here you can stop for a break next to one of the lovely pristine beaches all for free!
+You can for example go for a swim in one of the awe-inspiring lagoons of the Mimosa Rocks National Park.
+Furthermore make sure you check out Mogareeka Beach, Cuttagee Beach, Michael Lerner Lookout and Camel Rock Surf Beach.
+In addition, we recommend stopping for a picnic south of the Wallaga Lake bridge.

 Narooma – Camping with kangaroos (stop 17)

-Head further north to get to Narooma which is a great place for another stopover!
-The warm waters of Narooma’s Surf Beach are great for any kind of watersport.
-Make sure you check out the Mill Bay Boardwalk and the Glasshouse Rocks lookout.
-Furthermore you should spend some time driving your campervan hire Melbourne to the Australian Rock which has the shape of Australia cut into the rock wall.
-Charge up your camera for some genius pictures of ancient rock formations that you can post on our facebook page.
+It is now time to head further north to get to Narooma which is a great place for another stopover!
+The warm waters of Narooma’s Surf Beach are great for watersport.
+Our customers reviews of the area stated to especially check out Mill Bay Boardwalk and the Glasshouse Rocks lookout.
+Furthermore don’t forget to visit Australia Rock!
+This is a popular place to take some cool photos as it has the shape of Australia cut into the rock!
+Therefore if you get a great photo, then please post it on the Travelwheels facebook and Instagram pages!

 A further 30 minutes north of Narooma you can find Beachcomber Holiday Park.
-A lovely place to park up your campervan hire Melbourne because it is right on the beach surrounded by lush bush.
-Expect furry visitors hopping along your door because it is home to many kangaroos and wallabies.
+A lovely place to park up your campervan hire Melbourne van.
+Why stay here?
+The simple reason is because it is right on the beach surrounded by lush bushlands!
+Expect furry visitors hopping right by your campervan as it is home to many kangaroos and wallabies.

 TIP: Montague Island – Only 11 kilometers by sea from Narooma